martinohanlon/exploring-space-with-minecraft/worksheet2.md

-#Displaying data from the Astro Pi computer in Minecraft
+#Displaying data from the Sense HAT in Minecraft

-SpaceCRAFT displays data from the Astro Pi's SenseHAT in Minecraft, converting the data into 3d structures and blocks.
+SpaceCRAFT displays data from the SenseHAT in Minecraft, converting the data into 3d structures and blocks.

 ![SpaceCRAFT Display](../images/spacecraft3.png)